-Even though using more than one input source is allowed only in MapTiler Desktop Pro, changing output layers and organizing attributes is available within all editions.
+Even though using more than one input source is allowed only in MapTiler Engine Pro, changing output layers and organizing attributes is available within all editions.

 Example: combining data from two sources

-Drag and drop these two or more vector data into MapTiler Desktop or load them.
-In case of example datasets, there is no need to set the coordinate system or change geographical location.
+Drag and drop these two or more vector data into MapTiler Engine or load them.
+In the case of example datasets, there is no need to set the coordinate system or change geographical location.